 Of all of Syria's neighbours, Lebanon has been the hardest hit by the exodus of Syrians fleeing their country’s violence.
-Since 2011, Lebanon has taken in 1.5 million Syrians and Palestine refugees from Syria, accounting for 30 percent of Lebanon's population—the highest concentration per capita of refugees in the world.
+Since 2011, Lebanon has taken in 1.5 million Syrians and Palestine refugees from Syria, accounting for 30 percent of Lebanon's population, the highest concentration per capita of refugees in the world.
 Since the enforcement of stricter regulations applied by the Lebanese government in 2015, access to Lebanon by those fleeing the conflict in Syria has become close to impossible.

-Since 2011, the European Union has provided almost €519 million in humanitarian funding for Lebanon to respond to the Syria crisis.
+Since 2011, the European Union has provided €580 million in humanitarian funding for Lebanon to respond to the Syria crisis.
 The humanitarian assistance has been aimed at refugees faced with dire levels of poverty, and who are living on the margins of society, often in substandard accommodation.

 Considering the protracted nature of the crisis and the increasingly difficult living conditions refugees face in Lebanon, the EU is increasing its focus on improving access to protection assistance and improved quality services, such as legal assistance, counselling and case management.

-The EU is also setting up an emergency “rapid response mechanism”, enabling the EU and its partners to respond quickly to sudden crises affecting refugees and the host communities.
+The EU also set up an emergency “rapid response mechanism”, enabling the EU and its partners to respond quickly to sudden crises affecting refugees and the host communities.
 Furthermore, given the protracted nature of the Palestinian refugee crisis in Lebanon, other types of EU funding have continued to provide support to this population.